JasonFruit/simplest-blog/sources/abcenatrix.md

 #### 3. Finally, install the ABCenatrix

-Download the [latest release](abcenatrix.tgz).
-As a normal user,
+Download a tarball of the [latest release](abcenatrix.tgz).
+As a normal user, issue:
-issue:

 `tar` `-xvf` _`path/to/abcenatrix.tgz`_